kutec/tssync/_posts/2015-09-12-jquery-collapsible-panel.md

     background: #666;
     color: #fff;
 }</pre>
 <h2>Demo</h2>

-<iframe width="100%" height="300" src="//jsfiddle.net/kutec/6x3qb1zc/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe src="//jsfiddle.net/kutec/6x3qb1zc/embedded/result/" width="100%" height="300" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-This article is intent to be helpful to freshers in to front end development or UI development.&nbsp;Kindly share your thoughts area in comment below.
+This article is intent to be helpful to freshers in to front end development or UI development.
+Kindly share your thoughts area in comment below.